jenkins-x/jx-docs/content/getting-started/create-cluster.md

     jx create cluster

 A number of different public cloud providers are supported as shown below.

+__For the best getting started experience we currently recommend using Google Container Engine (GKE)__

 Here's a little demo showing GKE, AKS and Minikube in parallel.
 It can take some time to start on different machines/clouds so please be patient!